skilesare/ICRC/ICRCs/ICRC-60/readme.md

 ### 4.6 - Adding Library Items to an NFT

-Write permissions for new media library items is defined in the "icrc59:library:manage" data item at the top of collection metadata.
+Write permissions for new media library items is defined in the "icrc59:library:manage" data item at the top of the collection metadata.
 This item should be copied into the system node upon minting and applied to the NFT.
 It should only be changeable via governance if the NFT collection accounts for that possibility.
+It MAY contain an array of permissions.

 ## 5. Dynamic Update Interface